 - Immediately take one tuile at a time and very gently shape with the help of a rolling pin.
 If it's too hard to shape, just put the tuile back in the warm oven for a few seconds.

 - Mix raspberries & blueberries.
 Add one level soup spoon of confection sugar, a pinch of five spice & and 2 tbsp lemon juice (adjust to taste).

-- Put blackberries in blender, add 1 tbsp. of lemon juice, Ibarra chocolate & grated Buddha's hand citron.
+- Put blackberries in a blender, add 1 tbsp of lemon juice, Ibarra chocolate & grated Buddha's hand citron.
 Blend and set aside.